 Who doesn’t love a good Eggplant Parmesan?
-What about a lighter version with all the yummy flavours of a good eggplant parmesan but without the bread and frying?
+What about a lighter version?
+With all the yummy flavours of a good eggplant parmesan but without the breading and the frying?
 Just eggplants, tomato sauce and CHEESE!

-I love good eggplant parmesan, who doesn’t, but want I don’t love the long process of breading and frying the eggplant, although I know I could bake the breaded eggplant, but it not the same thing!
+I love a good eggplant parmesan, but what I don’t love is the long process of breading and frying.
+I know I could bake the breaded eggplant, but it’s not the same!
 If you know, you know. 😏

 Don’t get me wrong; the traditional way is tasty⏤who doesn’t enjoy a good crispy and creamy eggplant bathed in a savoury tomato sauce and cheese?
-However, I’m always up to enjoy a lighter version of the classic that tastes just as delicious as the original.
-This version of a lighten-up Eggplant Parmesan will be your new favourite way to eat eggplant too.
+However, I’m always up for a lighter version of the classics, as long as it tastes just as delicious as the original.
+This version of a lighten-up Eggplant Parmesan will be your new favourite way to eat eggplants too.
 No breading, just eggplants, cheese and a garlicky marinara.

 How to select an eggplant?

-If you’re unfamiliar with eggplant or just don’t know how to select a good eggplant for this dish, don’t I got you on this: look for these signs when selecting an eggplant.
+If you’re unfamiliar with eggplants or just don’t know how to select a good eggplant for this dish, don’t worry, I got you on this!
+Look for these signs when selecting an eggplant at the grocery store:

 - Look at the stem!
 A green stem means you’re getting a fresh eggplant.